lae/zmonitor/README.md

 Edit profiles.yml with your correct login credentials (copy from profiles.yml.example).

-In the directory you have your profiles.yml located in, run zabbixmon.rb:
+In the directory you have your profiles.yml located in, run zmonitor:

     cd zabbixmonitor
-    ./lib/zabbixmon.rb
+    ruby bin/zmonitor